 Hybrid Three-Tier Infrastructure: Edge, On-Premises, and Cloud

-In MES-ERP integration, the concept of fully embracing the cloud has been found to be incompatible with the needs of modern heavy industry.
+In MES-ERP integration, modern heavy industry has found that fully embracing the cloud is incompatible with its needs.
 By 2026, the industry leaders have moved to a strategic three-tier hybrid setup.
 The cloud is used for its elasticity and training massive AI models; on-premises data centers handle the day-to-day execution of core algorithms; and edge devices take care of anything that needs a split-second response.

 Edge Computing: Filtering Petabytes of IoT Data